aaronjamesreynolds/hdf5-data-processing/README.md

 # hdf5-data-processing
-Some specific tools for processing some specific HDF5 files with Python.
+Some specific tools for processing MPACT HDF5 files with Python.
+Right now those "tools" consist of one script to calculate core-wide RMS power.